Poet, Professor, Prankster

 Joining Cece and Mike onstage were Idaho Conservation League executive director Rick Johnson and Rocky Barker, respected outdoor writer for the state’s largest newspaper, the Idaho Statesman.

 All four of the men definitely knew how to play to a full house!
 The ensuing discussion was lively and informative and at times even joyous.
-Cecil Andrus talked about how in his 1970 campaign, he took up the mantle of saving Castle Peak in the White Cloud Mountains from an open pit mine, and how that one decision delivered him enough votes to catapult him into the Governor’s chair.
+Cecil Andrus talked about how in his 1970 campaign, he took up the mantle of saving Castle Peak in the White Cloud Mountains from the ignominy of an open pit mine, and how that one decision delivered him enough votes to catapult him into the Governor’s office, where he served for four terms, with a break as Interior Secretary under President Jimmy Carter.

 Rick Johnson recounted how Interior Secretary Sally Jewell came up to him on the day that President Obama signed the Wilderness bills, wanting to know what this “Idaho story” was all about.
 Was there a secret sauce that allowed Idahoans to do what others could not?
 The answer, said Rick, was perseverance... and someone named Mike Simpson.

 Rocky Barker described the twists and turns of Idaho Wilderness legislation, how it used to be a Democrat talking point, but that recent successes were the result of strong Republican support.
-The Owyhee Wilderness was a pet project of U.S. Senator Mike Crapo, and now Congressman Simpson with the White Clouds Wilderness.
+The Owyhee Wilderness was a pet project of U.S. Senator Mike Crapo, and now Congressman Simpson, with the assistance of Senator Jim Risch, with the White Clouds Wilderness.

 To me, the highlight of the evening was a simple gesture.
 At one point in the discussion Cecil Andrus and Mike Simpson, who were sitting next to each other on the stage, reached over and gave each other a “fist bump.”
-The packed room erupted in applause.
+The packed room loved it.
 A Democrat and a Republican, sharing a symbol of respect and approval and companionship.
 When will that happen again?

 I admit, it took a good ten seconds for me to gather my composure as the moderator.